fordinator/talking-LLM-chatbot/README.md

 # joi
 Create your own talking chatbot.
 API infused from OpenAI and ElevenLabs and highly customizable.

+(Inspired and heavily derived from both https://github.com/vndee/local-talking-llm and https://github.com/jakobdylanc/llmcord, as well as ChatGPT's own advice)

 ### Preamble
 So I've used all the major online LLMs out there.
 I've tried setting up my local models.
 But I thought to myself, why hasn't anybody made one of these talk to me like Gemini can do?
 So I decided to do it myself.